-7,441 miles separate Portland, Oregon from Accra, Ghana.
-Although home is halfway across the world, Nancy Nartey, a student in the University of Oregon's Sports Product Management Program’s class of 2021, has embraced the City of Portland and the opportunity to enhance her career and life goals.
+Some 7,440 miles separate Portland, Oregon from Accra, Ghana.
+Although home is halfway across the world, Nancy Nartey, a student in the University of Oregon's Sports Product Management Program’s class of 2021, has embraced the city of Portland and the opportunity to enhance her career and life goals.

 Nartey has a strong interest in solving problems by creating solutions that can benefit her community.
 After graduating from Kwame Nkrumah’ University in Kumasi, Ghana with a degree in development planning, she took on roles as a teaching assistant and an educational consultant.
 Thanks to her skills in development and her passion for people, Nartey’s impact reached across the entire community.
 Her work was appreciated and celebrated by many, yet she knew she was capable of having an even greater impact.